A boy crouches on the ground, using a magnifying glass to look at tree bark.

-Fresh air and time in nature offer myriad superpower benefits: improving sleep quality, strengthening our immune systems (dirt is good!), lowering stress levels, and even improving eyesight.
-In fact, time outdoors in nature is so vital for our well-being that the forestry service in Iceland has even encouraged people to hug a tree for five minutes to combat feelings of loneliness and isolation.
+Fresh air and time in nature offer myriad superpower benefits: improving sleep quality, strengthening our immune systems (dirt is good!), lowering stress levels, and evenimproving eyesight.
+In fact, time outdoors in nature is so vital for our well-being that Iceland’s forestry service encouraged people tohug a tree for five minutes during the pandemic to combat feelings of loneliness and isolation.

 If you’re looking for some new ways to help your child connect with nature close to home, try these creative and explorative nature play activities with your family.
 Hopefully, you’ll all have fun, relax, and maybe even learn something new as you stay connected to the wild.